 This information is given and should be interpreted in accordance with the provisions of s418 of the Companies Act 2006.

-Crowe U.K. LLP were appointed in the year and will be proposed for reappointment at the Annual General Meeting in 2022.
+Crowe U.K. LLP will be proposed for reappointment at the Annual General Meeting in 2023.

 This report was approved and authorised for issue by the Board and signed on its behalf by: